Manish7272/Employee-Database-Management-Project/EMPLOYEE DISTRIBUTION DASHBOARD/README.md

 <br>

 ## Data Used
-Data - HR Data with over 22000 rows from the year 2000 to 2020.
+Data - Employees Data with over 22000 rows from the year 2000 to 2020.

 Data Cleaning & Analysis - MySQL Workbench